icalledmyselfmoon/stemCNV_check_Read_the_docs/source/setup_project.rst

 - Passages after editing
 - Type of editing
 - `Modification <https://scc-docs.charite.de/openkm/kcenter/#/browser/uuid/6f505d68-4e61-4f2d-a46d-4ad434ea94d5>`_
+Check Gene Editing Overview table to input correct modification
 - Chromosome
-- ROI for StemCNV-Check	Bank
+- ROI for StemCNV-Check
+- Bank	(Only use: MBXX WBXX seed primary)
-- Cell type
+- Cell type	(iPSC/reference)
-- latest parental CONTROL sample (patient cells or preceeding Bank MB/WB/Seed)
+- latest parental CONTROL sample (patient cells or preceeding Bank MB/WB/Seed) If it is not 'reference' then sample name chosen for this column MUST exist in the first column
 - earliest parental CONTROL (patient cells or MB)
+If it is not 'reference' then sample name chosen for this column MUST exist in the first column
 - AG (resp user)
 - Service request ID openIRIS
 - Responsible person (CORE)
 - Batch group
 - Additional references (e.g. for dendrogram)
+This column works the same as the "Parental Control" one, except that you can add multiple references separated by commas (in the same field).
+Excel can not do conditional formatting for that.
 - Send to L&B (date)
 - Data received (date)
 - Sample_Name (L&B)